iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Non-Smooth Calculus/Epsilon Subgradient Introduction.md

 \end{aligned}
 $$

 We can take the supremum because the inequality of the epsilon subdifferential is true for all $x \in \text{dom}\; f$.

-The inverse is by
+To prove the converse, we have:

 $$
 \begin{aligned}